backmeupplz/developerblacklist/README.md

 >
 > A: Provide solid evidence why you should be removed from the list by submitting a pull request or an issue.

-> Q: How to I submit a new person to the list?
+> Q: How do I submit a new person to the list?
 >
-> A: Either open a pull request or an issue listing person's name, contacts, reason for adding to the list.
+> A: Either open a pull request or an issue listing the person's name, contacts, the reason for adding to the list.

 > Q: A developer didn't meet their promises to me while working on my project, can I add them to the list?
 >
 > A: Short answer: no. Long answer: development can fail for various reasons ranging from poor business decisions to general inexperience of the developer.
-It's not always developer's fault.
-However, if you believe that a developer has scammed you — definitely submit an issue ar a pull request to this repository.
+It's not always the developer's fault.
+However, if you believe that a developer has scammed you — submit an issue ar a pull request to this repository.